christineywang/product-catalogue/README.md

 Even though we are only fetching the _Product_ content type, we have access to the other content type entries because we have reference fields in the _Product_ content type.

-Here is one of your rendered entries on your web page:
+Take, for example, this rendered entry on your web page:

 ![product-expanded](images/product-expanded.png)

 <br>

-Right under the name of the product, we have the brand of the product (_Normann Copenhagen_) and we have the category of the product (_Home & Kitchen_).
+Right under the name of the product, we have the brand of the product (_Normann Copenhagen_) and the category of the product (_Home & Kitchen_).
 In our code, we are accessing this content when we pass in fields that reference other entries:

 ![render-details](images/render-details.png)